Andyngo280/CMPE-137-Project/README.md

 flutter pub add just_audio
 flutter pub add flutter_switch
 ```
-3. To run the program, run the following command:
+If there is an error when trying to run the program, run the following command:
 ```
 flutter run --no-sound-null-safety
 ```